 “Go knock on the door,” Michael commanded.
 I did, but there was no answer.
 We began to drive away, and a car passed us and drove behind the house.
 Michael swung his taxi around and followed.
 We pulled up behind the car.

 I climbed out of the taxi and stood in front of an older gentleman, the hood on his raincoat up to protect him from what had become diluvian-level precipitation.

 “I’m Chuck Serface, the great-grandson of Martin Brett . . .”

-I paid Michael, taking his card to call for my return back to town.
+I paid Michael, taking his card to call for my return to town.

 Inside, Joe introduced himself and his wife, Mary.
 We sat at their kitchen table, Mary offered tea or coffee, which I declined.
 “How did you find yourself here?”
-Joe asked.
-I recounted what I’ve described about about Martin.
-I continued on with the “illustrious” history of the American branch of Bretts, or Britts as they were better known.
-After too much drink, one great-uncle stole a crop duster and then crashed into a barn.
+I recounted what I’ve described above about Martin.
+I continued with the illustrious history of the American branch of Bretts, or Britts as they were known.
+After too much drink, one great-uncle stole a crop duster that he crashed into a barn.
 Another great-uncle established a hobo encampment in what is now Britt, Iowa.
 Then finally about how scraps of information from my cousin in Salinas led me to Claremorris.
-My people were farmers, workers, definitely the downstairs set if we’d been on Downton Abbey.
-Sure, ours is a history of abandoned children and stolen crop dusters, but I’m fucking proud to say we aren’t any less the individuals for our trouble.
+My people were farmers, workers, the downstairs set if we’d been on Downton Abbey.
+Sure, ours is a history of abandoned children and stolen crop dusters, but I’m proud to say we aren’t any less the individuals for our trouble.

 Once I finished, Joe nodded, and clarified, “My last name is Brett, and I figure we’re cousins.”